 If you are asking any of these questions, which are all the same, this article will answer it for you:

-How far from the microphone to stand when recording rap vocals
+And, how far from the microphone to stand when recording rap vocals?

-There are a few factors that matter when it comes to determining the distance you need to stand from the microphone when you record rap vocals.
+There are a few factors that matter when it comes to determining how close are you supposed to stand to the microphone when you record.

 Those factors are the following

 1) Depends on how LOUD your performance is going to be / Depends on your rap style

 As I will mention in the next part a bit more, it depends on how loud your style is.

 If you are screaming like Meek Mill you want to stand just a bit further back from the microphone.
 Thing is, it actually depends more so on what the preamp level is.
 But this is still a factor.